akiraohgaki/devsrv/README.md

 #### Example

-Export files into ./public directory.
+Exports files into the ./public directory.

 ```sh
 deno run -A jsr:@akiraohgaki/devsrv/export \